Kylir/pi-eye/README.md

 + A: It is 1920 x 1080 pixels at 25 frames per second.

 + Q: How big is a video?
-+ A: A one minute video I made was around 127 MB.
++ A: A one minute video was around 127 MB.

 + Q: What is the default format of a picture?
 + A: It is a JPG file at 2592 x 1944 pixels.